Manosgou/A-star-Pathfinding-Visualization/README.md

 // By changing its value you will also affect the number of columns because rows = columns.(DEFAULT = 20) final int ROWS = 20;

-//The allowDiagonal variable according to it's value(true or false) allows diagonal movement.
+//The allowDiagonal variable according to it's value(true or false) allows diagonal movement.(DEFAULT = true) final boolean allowDiagonal =true;
-// Default value is true.(DEFAULT =true)
-final boolean allowDiagonal =true;

-//The animated variable enables the animated visual representation of pathfinding.(DEFAULT =true) final boolean animated = true;
+//The animated variable enables the animated visual representation of pathfinding.(DEFAULT = true) final boolean animated = true;

+//The animationDelay variable controls the delay of animated visual representation.
+// You can also update this variable during app execution using up and down arrows (Check controls section).
+// During execution the minimum and maximum value extends from number 1 to number 8.
+(DEFAULT = 1) int animationDelay = 1;
 ```

 # Controls